 But when you have a long sales cycle, make sure you’re developing enough content to span that timeframe.
 Your goal is to stay at the forefront of your prospects’ minds while they search for content ideas.
 You can’t do that if your content is targeted only at the early phases of the buying journey.

-Be sure to evaluate the content you have that supports the later parts of the sales cycle to see success with your plan.
+Be sure to evaluate the content you have that supports the later parts of the sales cycle to see success with your content marketing plan.